eternitywall/blog.eternitywall.com/_posts/2016-02-03-timestamping-hashes-on-the-blockchain.markdown

 *A hash of a document in the blockchain is a proof of existence of the document in a certain point in time.*

-Beware that is feature is out in **Beta**, and there is one commitment per day.
+Beware that this feature is out in **Beta**, and there is one commitment per day.

 ### Let me know the details

-At Eternity Wall we think putting hash of data in the blockchain and putting the data itself are two completely different things.
+At Eternity Wall we think putting hash of data in the blockchain and putting the data themselves are two completely different things.

 ### Data in the blockchain